 Nearby, discover the cooling and packing facility, where you can watch as the apples are washed and packed.
 If you’re lucky, you’ll catch the action in the juicing building or the commercial kitchen, where they make items such as pies and jams.

-Dorie says one of the harvest-time favorites, introduced in 2014, is the corn cannons.
+One of the harvest-time favorites, introduced in 2014, is the corn cannons.
 Aim the cannons to shoot ears of corn toward large tire targets in the field.
-New last year, and sure to become a favorite, is a corn maze, featuring fun facts about farming in Whatcom County.
+A close second is Bellewood’s corn maze.

 After a romp around the farm, stop by the bistro for another perennial favorite: the fresh apple cider doughnuts.
 Or a slice of pie, or maybe an apple turnover.
 It’s agony for me every time I visit – what to choose?

-One of the best parts of a visit to BelleWood Acres is that it doesn’t have to cost a lot.
-Many activities are free, John and Dorie encourage families to come out and just walk around the farm.
+One of the best parts of a visit to Bellewood Farms is that it doesn’t have to cost a lot.
 Take the stream walk along 10 Mile Creek, which intersects the farm, and see if you can spot a fish in the salmon-bearing stream.
 My kids always have fun on the playground constructed solely of old tires.

-As much as I love family time at BelleWood, I’m eagerly awaiting a chance for the grown-ups to get an afternoon to take the distillery tour.
+As much as I love family time at Bellewood, I’m eagerly awaiting a chance for the grown-ups to get an afternoon to take the distillery tour.
 The distillery opened 2012 along with the new farm store.
-BelleWood offers “Farm to Glass” distillery tours Saturday and Sunday afternoons at noon and 2 p.m.
-Call ahead to reserve your space.

 For a full schedule of events and the apple-ripening calendar, visit BellewoodFarms.com.